 Is your knowledge of succulent plants based on that dusty jade plant in the office corner?
-The popularity of succulent plants has exploded in recent years, due not only to the low care requirements of these sun lovers, but also because of the diversity these fascinating plants.
+The popularity of succulent plants has exploded in recent years, due not only to the low care requirements of these sun lovers, but also because of the diversity of these fascinating plants.
 Special anatomical adaptations and colors make some succulents look like they belong more on another planet than on our windowsill.
-Here are ten unusual succulents that will add personality and distinction to your garden or houseplant collection.
+Here are eleven unusual succulents that will add personality and distinction to your garden or houseplant collection.

 01 of 11